 If you have a little experience in the virtual assistant world, then you could try offering your services at Worldwide 101.
 Special skills like speaking a foreign language is also beneficial if you are looking to use this site.
 The clients tend to be a little higher end, therefore naturally, the pay tends to be a little higher than other virtual assistant platforms.

-Nodesk is a lot more than just a remote job board.
-It has a vast collection of other resources for those that want to work from home.
-There are thousands of articles that will help you with your remote working journey, and there is also an extensive collection of entry-level jobs to help you get started, making it one of the best work from home websites out there.
+Nodesk is a lot more than just a remote job site.
+It has a vast collection of other resources for those who want to work from home.
+There are thousands of articles that will help you with your remote working journey, and there is also an extensive collection of entry-level jobs to help you get started, making it one of the best remote job websites out there.

 The name of this job board says it all.
 We Work Remotely offers an easy way to look for remote jobs, with listings organized into categories such as business management, customer support, copywriting, etc. It was one of the first remote job boards out there and is very easy to use.

-It is entirely free to sign up to Working Nomads, and when you do, you’ll be sent a list of remote jobs sent regularly to you via email.
+It is entirely free to sign up for Working Nomads, and when you do, you’ll be sent a list of remote jobs sent regularly to you via email.
 You are also able to search the website directly for jobs.
-There is always something new, from Design to Legal, although the majority of the jobs are for Development.
+There is always something new, from design to legal, although the majority of the jobs are for development.